AnonJr/AnonJr.com/_posts/2020-07-07-CoffeeCraft-S01-Maybe-I-Should-Finish-Something.md

 ---
-title: "CoffeeCraft S01: Maybe I Should Finish Something..."
+title: "CoffeeCraft S01: Maybe I Should Finish Something&hellip;"
 description: "Today we take a quick look at some of the stuff built over the weekend, then I try and finish the design/trim in the hallway and collection area in the Guardian Farm.
 I even almost succeed."
 date: 2020-07-07 20:30:00
 tags: